Simulate irregular response latencies (Think time)

 BlazeMeter's Think time option introduces a delay that can be used as a factor to simulate slow human responses or network latency.
 The delay can be a fixed value or can be sampled from a random distribution which makes it easy for you to simulate different types of downstream latencies.

-There are several ways how to access the Think time tab to add a delay to a transaction:
+There are several ways how to access the Think time tabin the Service virtualization tab:

-- Go to the Asset catalog tab, open the transaction, and edit the Response parameters.
+• To set a think time for individual transactions, go to the Asset catalog tab, open a transaction, and edit the Response parameters.

-- Go to the Service virtualization tab, open a virtual service, and go to the Parameters tab.
+• To set a think time for the whole virtual service, go to the Virtual services tab, open a virtual service, and go to its Parameters tab.

 Think time